Shaolin Sect: History

-The Shaolin Sect was founded during the Five Dynasties and Ten Kingdoms period by the Buddhist monk Bodhidharma, who wanted his followers to practise martial arts to improve their health and develop self-defence techniques, as well as for more altruistic purposes such as protecting the weak and vulnerable.
-Members of the Shaolin Sect are required to practise Chan Buddhism in addition to having a good mastery of martial arts.
+The Shaolin Sect was founded during the Five Dynasties and Ten Kingdoms period by the Buddhist monk Bodhidharma, who wanted his followers to practise martial arts for improving health and self-defence, as well as for more altruistic purposes such as protecting the weak and vulnerable.
+Shaolin members are also required to practise Chan Buddhism in addition to martial arts.

 Organisation

-The Shaolin Sect is led by an abbot, who also oversees Shaolin Monastery.
+The Shaolin Sect is led by an abbot, who also oversees the monastery.
 Shaolin members are ranked by generation; each member of a certain generation has a prefix before his Dharma name to indicate his position in the hierarchy.
-For example, in Demi-Gods and Semi-Devils, the most senior generation is the Xuán generation.
-The abbot is Xuanci and the senior monks such as Xuanji, Xuannan, Xuandu, and Xuanku have a Xuán prefix in their Dharma names.
-One of three protagonists in the novel, Xuzhu, is from the Xū generation, which is two generations after the Xuán generation.
+For example, in Demi-Gods and Semi-Devils, the most senior generation is the Xuan generation.
+The abbot is Xuanci and the senior monks such as Xuanji, Xuannan, Xuandu, and Xuanku have a Xuan prefix in their Dharma names.
+One of three protagonists in the novel, Xuzhu, is from the Xu generation, which is two generations after the Xuans.

-The sect is subdivided into several groups, which take charge of different parts of the monastery or different aspects of the sect's daily activities.
+The sect is subdivided into several groups, which are in charge of different parts of the monastery or different aspects of daily activities.
 They include: